50054-cdpa/notes/fp_scala_poly.md

 These two functions are equivalent except that

 1. Their invocations are different, e.g.

 ```scala
 sum(1,2)
 sum_curry(1)(2)
 ```

 2. It is easier to reuse the curried version to define other function, e.g.

 ```scala
 def plus1(x:Int):Int = sum_curry(1)(x)
 ```

 ## Function Composition

 Every function and method in Scala is an object with a `.compose()` method.
-It works like the mathmethical composition.
+It works like the mathematical composition.

 In math, let $g$ and $f$ be functions, then